Text Input

 Example: playerName

-The human-readable label shown to authors in the editor.
+The human-readable label shown to you in the editor.

 Example: Player Name